 Ages Eligible For Study:

 1. Male or female subjects ?
 55 years of age 2.
-Newly diagnosed, confirmed de novo AML or AML Secondary to prior myolodysplasic disease or CMML (Chronic myelomonocytic leukemia) 3.
-First Complete remission (CR)/ Complete remission with incomplete blood count recovery (CRi) with induction therapy ▒ consolidation therapy within 4 months (▒ 7 days of achieving CR 4.
+Newly diagnosed, histologically confirmed de novo AML or AML secondary to prior myelodysplastic disease or CMML (Chronic myelomonocytic leukemia) 3.
+First Complete remission (CR)/ Complete remission with incomplete blood count recovery (CRi) with induction therapy + consolidation therapy within 4 months (+/- 7 days of achieving CR or CRi) 4.
 Eastern Cooperative Oncology Group (ECOG) performance status - 0, 1, 2, 3